Late yesterday night…

 {Ding!
 You have acquired the skill [Calm Mind LV.1]!}

-A cool stillness washed over him—not peace, not relief, but like an ethereal hand slapped duct tape over his spiralling thoughts.
-The panic didn't disappear, but it now stood behind glass, pacing.
+A cool stillness washed over him—It didn't feel at all like a sense of peace, nor did it remind him of the feeling of relief, but rather, like an ethereal hand slapped duct tape over his spiralling thoughts.
+The panic didn't disappear, but it now stood behind pacing behind a metaphorical panel of glass.

 'What the fuck am I supposed to do?
-This world—it's built on nightmares.
-Death flags.
-Power-grinding psychos.
-I'm not built for this!'
+This world—it's built on nightmares, Death flags, and Power-grinding psychos.
+I'm not built for this shit!'

 His breath caught in his throat.